-State applicants must submit applications through Grants.gov by the deadline.
-The deadline for receipt is June 29, 2016, 11:59 p.m.
-EDT.
+SUBMISSION DEADLINE: Grant application packages are due to your Regional WSFR Office (see Section VII, Agency Contacts) on or before Friday, June 30, 2017, at 11:59 p.m.
+PDT.
 The Service recommends that you submit early enough to address any unforeseen technical complications.
-All letters of financial commitment are due with the application by the June 29, 2016 deadline.
+All letters of financial commitment are due with the application by the deadline.
 The Service will not consider applications or letters received after the deadline.